krystal/graphene/README.md

 }
 ```

+## HTML

+Simply add a HTML element to your page, graphene will inherit the dimensions of this element.

-## Example HTML
+### Example HTML

 ```
 <div class="graph_light_mode" width="960" height="320"></div>
 ```

+When everything is in place, it is time to draw:

+`grapheneEngine.render()`

-Putting this all together, produces the following graph:
+Putting together all this example code produces the following graph:

 ![test.png](examples/images/test.png)